Europia79/BombArena/README.md

 that I've played require about 5 to 8 seconds in order to plant the bomb.
 So what I'll probably do... is have two brewing stands...
-Each brewing stand will symbolize the position of a base... and it'll the exact spot where you plant the bomb.
+Each brewing stand will symbolize the position of a base... and it'll be the exact spot where you plant the bomb.
 When a player attempts to plant the bomb, the brew inventory will stay open until the bomb is planted (5 to 8 sec) then close.
 At which point, it'll turn into a bomb block that opposing players can break to defuse.
 (Please let me know if you have other ideas